 - Start small.
 Find one movie, song, or news source and incorporate it into your class.
 Expand once you are comfortable.

 - Provide a clear link between what you want your students to learn and the media.
 Care must be taken provide the proper learning context.

 - It takes time to integrate media effectively into a course.
 This is not edutainment, it is the conscious use of media to enable students to learn more.

 - Use the subtitles feature for visual media.
 This is especially useful in focusing student attention on the words being said.

 - Be prepared.
 Technology does not work 100% of the time so have a back up plan.
 If the media equipment does not work, go to plan B and continue on with your class without missing a beat.

 - Evaluate student understanding.
 Students respond to incentives.
 If you require them to write a reaction paper, take a quiz, or place questions on your exams that relate to the media content they will pay more attention and learn more in the process.

 - Stay legal.
 View the copyright information on the cautions page.

 Frequently Asked Questions:

 Instructors should help students focus on creating content that is meaningful for the intended audience.
-Here is a college financial aid contest and a NAFSA video contest featuring college student entries describing their experiences studying abroad.
+Here is a NAFSA video contest featuring college student entries describing their experiences studying abroad.
 Each of these contests showcase the ability of students to create high-quality videos with targeted messages.